ratify-project/ratify/README.md

     --set validatingWebhookTimeoutSeconds=7
 ```

-(NOTE: `validatingWebhookTimeoutSeconds` increased from 3 to 7 so all Ratify operations complete in complex scenarios)
+NOTE: `validatingWebhookTimeoutSeconds` increased from 3 to 7 so all Ratify operations complete in complex scenarios.
+Kubernetes v1.20 or higher is REQUIRED to increase timeout.

 - Deploy ratify and a `demo` constraint on gatekeeper